 Reverse proxy, or the scourge of fake logins

-From these fake websites where fraudsters have redirected unsuspecting victims from an email to what looks like a legitimate bank login site.
+From these fake websites, fraudsters redirect unsuspecting victims from an email to what looks like a legitimate bank login site.
 Once you put in your credentials, however, the information on these fake login sites is being immediately used by the fraudster to log into your actual bank account on the real website.
-Since they are on a new device, theirs, they will need an MFA code; and it just so happens your going to need to do the same when you are concurrently logging into the fake website.
+Since they are on a new device--theirs--they will need an MFA code; and it just so happens your going to need to do the same when you are concurrently logging into the fake website.

-The end result is the same as it is for the SIM swap scheme, or real any other fraud scheme: The bad guy is in your bank account and happily transferring your hard-earned money into their accounts.
+The end result is the same as it is for the SIM swap scheme, or really any other fraud scheme: The bad guy is in your bank account and happily transferring your hard-earned money into their accounts.
 The sophistication of these sites and how convincing they appear can make them hard to avoid.

-How to prevent both
+How to prevent all three

 For fake logins, the advice is timeless: Don’t click on a link in an email unless you’re certain you know who it’s from and why it’s being sent.
 If you’re being taken from an email directly to your bank’s login page, it’s likely best to close out that window entirely, navigate to your bank’s website, and log in from there to make sure you are not being duped into surrendering your credentials and information needed to defeat MFA challenges to a fraudster.
 Being extra cautious with your emails and logins may take a little extra time, but it can save you from significant losses.

-The third option is important especially for high value B2B payments due to the damaging effects of Business Email Account Compromise (BEC) Fraud and it involves working with a solution that can protect your bank account information and payments through multi-layered approaches that build on MFA with additional authentical layers to create something insurmountable for fraudsters.
+To protect your payments, consider a fourth step.
+For high value B2B payments due to the damaging effects of Business Email Account Compromise (BEC) Fraud and it involves working with a solution that can protect your bank account information and payments through multi-layered approaches that build on MFA with additional authentical layers to create something insurmountable for fraudsters.
 If you’ve made it through the last couple of years of remote work and increasingly digital payment methods without upping your level of sophistication and protection, you’re fortunate, but it’s time to consider looking into AP automation providers with advanced defenses capable of securing digital payments.

 These schemes are a reminder that you can never get too comfortable just because your accounts are protected by MFA challenges.
-Whether you’re using additional layers of protection on your phone, working with a partner who can protect your critical payments and bank account information, or both, 2022 should be a year of extra vigilance.
+Whether you’re using additional layers of protection on your phone, working with a partner who can protect your critical payments and bank account information, or both, 2023 should be a year of extra vigilance.
 The cost of ignoring these emerging threats is simply too high to do otherwise.